-Samuel John Travis…played baseball at Indiana University (2012-14), where he hit .327 with 31 HR in 184 games…named 2012 Big Ten Freshman of the Year and 2014 Big Ten Player of the Year…graduated in 2011 from Providence (Ill.)
-High School…named Illinois Player of the Year by the Chicago Tribune after hitting .504 with a 1.023 SLG as a senior…signed by BOS scout Blair Henry…was active in community efforts while with Boston, including taking part in the Red Sox Holiday Caravan in December 2018, visiting children at The Jimmy Fund, Mass General Hospital for Children, and Shriners Hospital.
+Samuel John Travis…played baseball at Indiana University (2012-14), where he hit .327 with 31 HR in 184 games…was teammates with Nationals outfielder Kyle Schwarber at Indiana University during his collegiate career before he was selected by Boston in the second round of the 2014 June draft...named 2012 Big Ten Freshman of the Year and 2014 Big Ten Player of the Year…graduated in 2011 from Providence (Ill.)
+High School…named Illinois Player of the Year by the Chicago Tribune after hitting .504 with a 1.023 SLG as a senior…originally signed by Boston scout Blair Henry.

 Split last season with Boston and Pawtucket (AAA), batting .215 with 6 HR and 16 RBI over 59 contests in the Majors…also hit .275/.362/.432/.794 with 7 HR and 33 RBI in 68 contests at the Triple-A level…was designated for assignment by BOS on 1/2/20, then assigned outright to Pawtucket on 1/9/20 before trade to Texas in exchange for LHP Jeffrey Springs on 1/15/20.